hackclub/hackclub/workshops/intro_to_ML/README.md

 ---
 name: 'Intro To ML'
-description: 'Making an Machine Learning model to predict relation between 2 number sets '
+description: 'Making a Machine Learning model to predict relation between 2 number sets '
 author: '@Agrim-Bansal'
 ---

 # Introduction
-Have you always been fascinated by the terms like "Artificial Intelligence", "Machine Learning" etc  and wanted to learn how these things work?
+Have you always been fascinated by the terms "Artificial Intelligence", "Machine Learning" etc  and wanted to learn how these things work?
 Well, Today you'll be able to learn about the working of machine learning and make a machine learning model which learns the relationship between two sets of numbers and predicts the result for a future number.
 Excited?
 So let's get going!